Money & Communication Tips

 Cards:

-- Visa and Mastercard are widely accepted
+• Visa and Mastercard are accepted almost everywhere in cities

 Cash:

-- Carry small denominations for convenience
+• Carry smaller denominations for convenience during daily purchases

 Tipping Guidelines